Henri Curiel: Assassination

+Personal life

+His son is the French journalist Alain Gresh, who was born in Cairo in 1948.
+Gresh knew Curiel as a family friend and only learned in his late twenties that he was his son.

+Legacy

 Henri Curiel is buried at Père Lachaise Cemetery, Paris.

 Curiel's work in promoting dialogue between the PLO and left-wing Israelis was continued throughout the 1980s by the Comité Palestine et Israël Vivront, headed by Sorbonne lecturer Joyce Blau – Curiel's close associate and fellow Egyptian exile.

 In fiction

-Henri Curiel appears in several parts of the 1982 spy thriller Shadow of Shadows by Ted Allbeury, whose plot is focused on George Blake.
-Allbeury takes at face value the assertions of Curiel having been a KGB agent, and assumes that for some time in the 1950s Curiel was Blake's KGB contact – for which there is no historical proof of any kind.
+Henri Curiel appears in several parts of Ted Allbeury's 1982 spy thriller Shadow of Shadows, where he is depicted as George Blake's KGB contact.